Pisa Camposanto Triumph of Death and Last Judgement

 Pisa camposanto photos

-Good photos of this cycle are hard to come by.
-I have tried to teach this material with the photos available in published sources and never been able to communicate the power of the original.
-This weekend I got some good detail photos, which I have only slightly enhanced by increasing the contrast in photoshop.
+Since good photos of this cycle are hard to come by I did my best to get a full series and have only lightly enhanced the contrast since they are rather hard to see.
 Finally you can see that the hell scene is one of the most gruesome in Italy, especially remarkable for its time.
 I particularly love this multi-eyed monster, which looks almost like a modern abstract painting in this cropped detail shot.

 Do feel free to use these photos in your classes!
 (If you’re using them in a website, I’d appreciate a link back to this page).